shari-ar/Assets/docs/user-roles-permissions.md

-# User Roles & Permissions Guide
+# User Roles & Permissions

 ## Overview

 The **Assets** platform implements a robust **role-based access control (RBAC)** system to ensure that users have access only to authorized functionality.
 This guide explains the available roles, permission hierarchies, and enforcement mechanisms within the backend and frontend applications.

 ---